anee-helsinki/ProsobabNetwork/Queries/README.md

+# Queries

-#### The SQL Queries used for extracting the network from the Prosobab database
+The SQL queries used for extracting data from the Prosobab database.